brauliobezerra/reference/src/items.md

     fn iter<F>(&self, F) where F: Fn(T);
 }
 ```

-All traits define an implicit type parameter `Self` that refers to
-"the type that is implementing this interface".
-Traits may also
-contain additional type parameters.
-These type parameters (including
-`Self`) may be constrained by other traits and so forth as usual.

 Trait bounds on `Self` are considered "supertraits".
 These are
 required to be acyclic.
 Supertraits are somewhat different from other